KITAN PETKOVSKI

 DRAMATURG.

-Kitan Petkovski (he/him) is a theatre director, dramaturg and producer currently working and living in Naarm (Melbourne).
+Kitan Petkovski (he/him) is a theatre director, dramaturg and producer of Macedonian heritage currently working and living in Naarm (Melbourne).
 His work has featured in international festivals and on renowned stages across Australia, New Zealand and the United Kingdom.
 Kitan's practice focuses on developing new writing and directing work that experiments with cross-form and queer dramaturgies.
 A key feature in his work is the integration of live music.

 "Rarely does a work come along that can only be described as perfect...
 Kitan Petkovski masterfully directs [The Gospel According to Jesus, Queen of Heaven], his influence can be seen in the smallest moment to the overarching drive of the work – there is not a moment that is not considered, respected and given reverence."
 (Australian Arts Review)

 In 2022, Kitan's production of The Gospel According to Jesus, Queen of Heaven by Jo Clifford won 2x Melbourne Green Room Awards for Best Independent Production and Best Composition and Sound Design, and Kitan was nominated for Best Direction.
 Alternative Futures, conceived and directed by Kitan also received a nomination for Best Composition and Sound Design.
-Most recently, Kitan directed Nora: A Doll's House by Stef Smith for the Actors' Program (Herald Theatre, Auckland) and the world premiere of No Ball Games Allowed by Kristen Smyth (Theatre Works, Melbourne).
+The same year, Kitan directed Nora: A Doll's House by Stef Smith for the Actors' Program (Herald Theatre, Auckland) and the world premiere of No Ball Games Allowed by Kristen Smyth (Theatre Works, Melbourne).

 He is the co-founder and creative director of Bullet Heart Club with collaborator and writer Ro Bright.
 In 2021, Kitan directed the world premiere of The Hall by Ro Bright and Pat Irwin (Festival of Colour, Wanaka).
 Bullet Heart Club received a Scotsman Fringe First Award for their gig-theatre show Daffodils (a play with songs) at the Traverse Theatre, Edinburgh.
 In 2019 Daffodils was released as a feature film.